docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 #### Generating a self-signed certificate

-!!! note

-    Since `docker-mailserver` v10, support in `setup.sh` for generating a _self-signed SSL certificate_ internally was removed.

 One way to generate self-signed certificates is with [Smallstep's `step` CLI](https://smallstep.com/docs/step-cli).
 This is exactly what [`docker-mailserver` does for creating test certificates][github-file::tls-readme].

 For example with the FQDN `mail.example.test`, you can generate the required files by running: